CaderIdris/GCARE-OPCN3/README.md

 ![Update from Github](Images/Setup/03%20-%20Update%20from%20Git.png)

 ### Step 4: Run setup script
-In order to setup the necessary components for the OPCN3 datalogger to run, the setup script has to be run.
+In order to setup the necessary components for the OPCN3 datalogger to run, the __setup.sh__ script has to be run.
 1. `cd ~/Documents/GCARE-OPCN3` means any future commands will be executed in the git repository
 2. `ls` lists all files in the directory, this allows you to check the setup file is present.
 3. `bash setup.sh` or `./setup.sh` runs the setup script.
 The users password is required as some commands require to be run as the superuser.